Nightride (album)

-Nightride is the first digital album, second studio album, and sixth overall project released by American singer Tinashe.
+Nightride is the second studio album by American singer Tinashe.
 It was released on November 4, 2016, by RCA Records.
 Its first single, "Company" was released on September 16, 2016.
 The album also includes the promotional singles "Ride of Your Life" and "Party Favors".
 Unlike the single version of "Party Favors", the album version does not feature rapper Young Thug.
 Tinashe recorded the project while recording her third studio album Joyride.
 The album peaked at number 89 on the US Billboard 200.

 Tinashe confirmed in 2019 that she considers Nightride her second studio album, however her former label, RCA Records, did not and that was the reason the album did not get promoted, did not get a proper lead single and she could not tour for the album.
 She said multiple times that she and her label had creative differences, which led to them not releasing it as a proper album as it was not the kind of pop music they wanted from her.